Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 View platform

 Due to marl mining, the continuation of the former Luikerweg has disappeared.
 The viewing platform symbolises this vanished road in the present.
 From the platform you look out over the quarry and the lakes with their deep azure colour, caused by the reflection of the sky in the clear water.
-The deepest point of the quarry is 5 metres below NAP, while the Maas is 45 metres above NAP here.
+The deepest point of the quarry is 5 metres below NAP, while the Meuse is 45 metres above NAP here.

 -